bioinformaticsdotca/10_Simple_Rules/rule_1.md

 * **All** users have individual accounts.
 This is **your** identity on GitHub
 * Individual accounts have only one owner but can have many collaborators
 * Include unlimited *public* repos and unlimited collaborators
 * Can pay for private repos

 ## Organisation Accounts

+These accounts are good for working as part of large groups with different people needing write access to different files/repos.

 * Shared accounts with (many) **owners, administrators, and members** with different levels of privileges and access
 * Include unlimited *public* repos and unlimited collaborators
 * Have the ability to assign teams to repos so that only certain people have access to some repos
 * Can require all organisation members to use two-factor authentication
 * Can pay for private repos, apply for education discount, or request a not-for-profit account for free private repos

 ### Getting a Not-For-Profit Organisation Account